vllm-project/vllm/docs/source/getting_started/amd-installation.rst

 You can also build and install vLLM from source:

-Build a docker image from `rocm.Dockerfile`, and launch a docker container.
+Build a docker image from `Dockerfile.rocm`, and launch a docker container.

 .. code-block:: console

-    $ docker build -f rocm.Dockerfile -t vllm-rocm .
+    $ docker build -f Dockerfile.rocm -t vllm-rocm .
     $ docker run -it \
        --network=host \
        --group-add=video \